danieldaudu65/countries-api/README.md

 ## Setup Instructions

-1. Clone the repository
+1. Clone the repository  `git clone https://github.com/danieldaudu65country-api.git`

 2. Install dependencies: `npm install`

-3. Create a `.env` file and add your environment variables
+3. Create a `.env` file add your environment variables (if needed).
+For now, this project does not require any specific environment variables.

 4. Start the server: `npm run start`

 ## Endpoints

 - `GET /api/countries`:     Retrieve a list of countries
 - `GET /api/countries/:id`: Retrieve detailed information for a specific country
 - `GET /api/regions`:       Retrieve a list of regions and the countries within each region
 - `GET /api/languages`:     Retrieve a list of languages and the countries where they are spoken
 - `GET /api/statistics`:    Provide aggregated statistics

 ## Highlights